Building Async Batch Processors for Grant Submissions

 metadata: Dict[str, Any]

-attachments: List[str] = field(default_factory=list)
+attachments: List[str] = Field(default_factory=list) # URIs, never binaries

-audit_timestamp: datetime = field(default_factory=lambda: datetime.now(timezone.utc))
+ingested_at: datetime = Field(default_factory=lambda: datetime.now(timezone.utc))

 class AsyncBatchController:

-def __init__(self, max_concurrent: int = 12, queue_depth: int = 50):
+def __init__(self, max_concurrent: int = 12, queue_depth: int = 500) -> None:

 self.semaphore = asyncio.Semaphore(max_concurrent)